How to Create Product Attributes That Sell

 If you have received numerous inquiries about the size of your blanket when unfolded, it is certain that the "unfolded size" attribute is important to your customers.

-2. Run conjoint analysis
+2. Run Conjoint Analysis

 According to Hubspot, conjoint analysis is “a market research tactic that attempts to understand how people make decisions.
 A common approach, the conjoint analysis combines realistic hypothetical situations to measure buying decisions and consumer preferences."